 Not all paint is created equal.
 In the case of aluminium windows, the paint you choose needs to be compatible with metal.
 Remember, windows can also be made from uPVC and wood, and each of these surfaces requires a different paint type.
 For aluminium windows, high-quality acrylic paint works best.
 Like the primer, you can also buy aluminium-friendly paint in a spray can.
 However, you may need to remove the windows to ensure even coverage.
 If this is not possible, it’s best to stick to a traditional application method.

 Your windows will require several coats of paint, which are best applied evenly and in thin coats.
-Keep applying until you cannot see any of the frame anymore.
+Keep applying until you cannot see any of the frames anymore.
 Be sure to cover any hard to reach areas, especially if you have curved arched windows.
 On that note, leave a small amount of overlap between the glass and the paint.
 Doing so will ensure the unit’s watertight seal remains intact.
 Leave the windows overnight to dry before adding any more coats.

 Architectural Powder Coating: The Alternative To Painting Your Windows

-There is another way to improve the look and longevity of your aluminium windows, and that’s to use architectural powder coating.
+There is another way to improve the look and longevity of your aluminium windows, and that’s to use an architectural powder coating.
 It works by applying a free-flowing dry powder to your windows, which is then cured under heat.
 The powder then cools and sets, and the finished result is more durable than conventional paint.
 Another benefit of architectural powder coating is that any colour or finish can be applied to the window.

 For example, if you’ve just had your house rendered white, you can turn your aluminium windows grey.
 Or, if you have aluminium windows on your business premises, you can paint your aluminium windows in your company colours.
 There are endless ways you can refresh the look of your aluminium windows with architectural powder coating.
 It can be applied to all window shapes too!